CFT-approach to Rotating Field Lumps in Attractive Potential: Acknowledgments

 \section{Acknowledgments}

+We thank Dmitry Levkov, Andrey Shkerin and Mikhail Smolyakov for valuable discussions.
 Numerical studies of relativistic decay modes were supported by the grant RSF 22-12-00215-$\Pi$.
 The work of E. Kim on analytical approximations was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics BASIS.
-The authors are grateful to D. Levkov, A. Shkerin and M. Smolyakov for helpful comments upon this paper.